Jesse Fuller: Music career

-Up to this point, Fuller had never worked as a full-time professional musician, but he was an accomplished guitarist and he had carried his guitar with him and busked for money by passing the hat.
-He had a good memory for songs and had a large repertoire of crowd-pleasers in diverse styles, including country blues, work songs, ragtime and jazz standards, ballads, spirituals, and instrumentals.
+Up to this point, Fuller had never worked as a full-time professional musician, but he had his guitar and busked for money.
+He had a good memory for songs and had a large repertoire in diverse styles, including country blues, work songs, ragtime and jazz standards, ballads, spirituals, and instrumentals.
 For a while, he operated a shoe-shine stand, where he sang and danced to entertain passersby.

 He began to compose songs, many of them based on his experiences on the railroads, and also reworked older pieces, playing them in his syncopated style.
 His one-man band act began when he had difficulty finding reliable musicians to work with: hence, he became known as "The Lone Cat".
 Starting locally, in clubs and bars in San Francisco and across the bay in Oakland and Berkeley, Fuller became more widely known when he performed on television in both the Bay Area and Los Angeles.

 In 1958, at the age of 62, he recorded an album, released by Good Time Jazz Records.
 Fuller's instruments included 6-string guitar (an instrument which he had abandoned before the beginning of his one-man band career), 12-string guitar, harmonica, kazoo, cymbal (high-hat) and fotdella.
 He could play several instruments simultaneously, particularly with the use of a headpiece to hold a harmonica, kazoo, and microphone.